folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "God, bless these words.
 Dear God, bless how I think" > DAMN.

-* It is notable that the title for Kendrick's album, *DAMN.*, is shortening of the word "damnation" which is a synonym for "curse." and the oppostive of a "blessing".
+* It is notable that the title for Kendrick's album, *DAMN.*, is a shortening of the word "damnation," which is a synonym for "curse" and the opposite of a "blessing."

-* "BLOOD." the first track on *DAMN.* opens a voice that presents a choice between life and death, similar to the choice that the Prophet Moses placed in front of the Israelites.
+* "BLOOD.," the first track on *DAMN.*, opens with a voice that presents a choice between life and death, similar to the choice that the Prophet Moses placed in front of the Israelites.

   * *Is it wickedness?
   Is it weakness?
   **You decide.
   Are we gonna live or die**?*

-* On "YAH." the third track on *DAMN.*, Kendrick identifies himself as an Israelite and refers to a conversation in which his cousin Carl Duckworth told him that he was "cursed" based on Moses's speech from Deuteronomy about blessings and curses.
+* On "YAH.," the third track on *DAMN.*, Kendrick identifies himself as an Israelite and refers to a conversation in which his cousin Carl Duckworth told him that he was "cursed" based on Moses's speech from Deuteronomy about blessings and curses.

   * ***I'm a Israelite**, don't call me black no mo'
   That word is only a color, it ain't facts no mo'